Top 10 Festivals in India 2026: Diwali, Holi, Elephant God Festival

 India is a land of festivals, where every season brings a reason to celebrate.
 From streets filled with color and music to families gathering for prayers and feasts, festivals can take you to get much more authentic experiences in India.
 Here we listed the best 10 festivals in India to experience, check out to see if your trip lines up with their dates and what you can expect.

 During Diwali, homes and streets are decorated with specially made oil lamps (diyas) and lighting lanterns.
-You may expect Indians to create a special colorful painting called Rangoli on the grounds of streets and public spaces.
+You may expect Indians to create a special, colorful painting called Rangoli on the grounds of streets and public spaces.
 The paintings are fantastically made of flowers, chalk, and flour in different geometric patterns.

 Note: Diwali is family-centered, and many businesses close.
 Be sure to plan your travel and accommodations in advance.

-Holi, the Festival of Colors, is one of most joyful festivals in India.
+Holi, the Festival of Colors, is one of the most joyful festivals in India.
 It takes place on the full moon day in March (in 2026, that is March 4).

 The most exciting tradition of Holi is the colorful feast of playing fair games.
 Thousands of people gather in open areas, throwing dry colorful powders and water-filled balloons or taking a shot with water guns at each other.
 The magical scene also comes with traditional Indian dances and music.